Sleep Medicine

 Curriculum Review Group

-The Curriculum Review Group reviewed and refined the draft curricula in preparation for broad consultation.
+The Curriculum Review Group reviewed and refined the draft curricula in preparation for broad consultation and finalised the drafts for endorsement and approval.

 Read the Sleep Medicine Curriculum Review Group Terms of Reference (PDF).